An external view of the Met Office building at night.

 Current activities

-As part of the Met Office Predictability Research Group (formerly the Decadal Prediction Group), Leon works on developing and running the Met Office Decadal Prediction System Met Office decadal prediction system: DePreSys.
-He also helps with the analysis and interpretation of the experimental forecasts made with Met Office decadal prediction system: DePreSys, in particular the Atlantic Meridional Overturning and its impacts.
+As part of the Met Office Predictability Research Group (formerly the Decadal Prediction Group), Leon works on developing and running the Met Office Decadal Prediction System DePreSys.
+He led the technical work to bring decadal prediction from an experimental activity to an operational activity, which is suitable for developing climate services from.

 Career background

-Leon joined the Predictability Research Group at the Met Office Hadley Centre in 2011.
-Previously, he worked at the University of Reading with Prof. Rowan Sutton, researching decadal prediction since 2006.
+Leon joined the Predictability Research Group at the Met Office Hadley Centre in 2011 and became an Expert Scientist in 2023.
+Previously, he worked at the University of Reading with Prof. Rowan Sutton, and has been involved in research on decadal prediction since 2006.
 He was seconded to the Met Office in 2009 to work on initialisation of the Atlantic Meridional Overturning Circulation (AMOC) in Met Office decadal prediction system: DePreSys.
 Leon completed a PhD in Meteorology in 2006 at the University of Reading supervised by Sir Brian Hoskins.